Search

 Phenylephrine Eye Drops

-Eye drops must be compounded in a sterile environment because they are taken directly in the eye.
-Phenylephrine helps patients with post-operative inflammation.
+Eye drops must be compounded in a sterile environment because they are applied directly to the eye.

 It helps manage fluids in the eyes by producing less and draining more.